remarkies/ichbinich/README.md

 https://docs.google.com/spreadsheets/d/1VxBda2RsCYcu5nPVJz7ooNNhFUHOWbch1ScIpDf1E5A/edit#gid=0

 ## Infrastructure
 I'm hosting my applications on a DigitalOcean droplet accessible with SSL on port 443.
 Signature made by "Let's encrypt".
-Front end is an AngularJS application because I wanted try out another front end framework than VueJS.
+Front end is an Angular application because I wanted try out another front end framework than VueJS.
 In the back end I will stick with an express.js server behind a nginx reverse proxy because of its compability with "Let's encrypt" and the possibility to scale in the future.
 As a database I use MariaDB.
 The reason I use MariaDB is explained below in the database section.
-Express server and the database are running in docker containers for improved maintainability.
+The database is running in docker containers for improved maintainability.

 ### Infrastructure - Diagram
 ![infrastructure-diagram](doku/infrastructure-diagram.jpeg)